lrkrol/Multi-Dimensional-Image-Browser/README.md

 # Multi-Dimensional-Image-Browser
 Python script (Python 2.7, uses PIL and TKinter) to allow image browsing across multiple dimensions indicated in the images' file names.

+Note: A new [browser-based multi-dimensional image browser](https://mdib.lrk.tools) is now available online and on [GitHub](https://github.com/lrkrol/MDIB-JS).
+This repository concerns the old Python version.

 ![Screenshot](/mdib.png)

 This has made the analysis of some visual data a little easier for me.
 Rather than browsing through image files in alphabetical order, this script allows them to be browsed through in a multi-dimensional fashion.
 Take for example the following files: